What is eCommerce Marketing? and the right way of doing it!

 eCommerce marketing methodology

-There’s never a fixed eCommerce marketing strategy that fits all- therefore, your methodology will most likely be a hodge-podge of the best techniques out there that will guarantee you high ROI, increased sales conversions and whatever else your goal is.
+There’s never a fixed eCommerce marketing strategy that fits al ecommerce channels- therefore, your methodology will most likely be a hodge-podge of the best techniques out there that will guarantee you high ROI, increased sales conversions and whatever else your goal is.
 There are several eCommerce marketing methodologies to choose from, and these include:

 This essentially involves producing written content, photos, videos, infographics and the like to engage consumers on various platforms like blogs and social media to increase leads and conversions as well as start a conversation around your brand.
 While the costs are relatively low, the time taken for content marketing strategies to bear fruit is long and can be quite frustrating.
 However, it is one of the most important strategies out there.

 With this, you reach out to potential customers, in their inboxes, with content, discounts and other offers that they will find interesting.
 A good email marketing campaign always leads a reader to click on the call-to-action button and engage with your business platform.
 Also, it is a much-needed among all other ecommerce skills.

 While the others take good old hard work to bear fruit, PPC Advertising is often quicker though not ideal for businesses that are just starting out.
 The strategy involves paying for audience-targeted ads so that for each click you get on your website link, a fee is paid to the search engine host.
 SEO is more organic- it involves adding most searched and relevant keywords to your content so it’s more likely to show up on search engines for related searches.

 So is there a right way to do eCommerce marketing?